 “For the most part, facilities [managers] understand the exposure they have in large capital expenditures with negligence when it comes to preventive and predictive maintenance, especially [with] air-handlers, large chillers, and pumping systems,” Bordes says.
 “They are aware of the necessity and the [responsibility] they have financially if they neglect it.”

-Robin Suttell (email@example.com), based in Cleveland, is contributing editor at Buildings magazine.
+Robin Suttell, based in Cleveland, was an contributing editor for BUILDINGS.